Missions & Outreach

 - Equal Exchange/Fair Trade Coffee, Cocoa, and Chocolate.
 Please support the Lutheran World Relief Coffee project.
 Coffee is available at the church office, sold at our cost.

 - Food for Friends is Prince of Peace’s program which serves a meal to those in need in our community.
-A group of volunteers serves a supper at our church on the 2nd and 4th Thursday of every month for the non-profit organization, WAND (Women Achieving New Directions).

 - Growing Through Loss